ibm-research/swifthlm/README.txt

 # See the License for the specific language governing permissions and
 # limitations under the License.

-### Version: 0.1
+### Version: 0.2.1

 ### Authors:
 Slavisa Sarafijanovic (sla@zurich.ibm.com)
 Harald Seipp (seipp@de.ibm.com)

 ### Content:
-1. Description
+1. Description (Function Overview)
 2. Requirements
 3. Install
 4. Configure
 5. Activate
 6. HLM Backend
 7. External Interface and Usage Examples
+8. Desing/internals Overview
-8. References
+9. References

-1. Description
+1. Description (Function Overview)
 ===============================================

-SwiftHLM middleware is useful for running OpenStack Swift on top of high latency media (HLM) storage, such as tape or optical disk archive based backends, allowing to store cheaply and access efficiently large amounts of infrequently used object data.
+SwiftHLM is useful for running OpenStack Swift on top of high latency media (HLM) storage, such as tape or optical disk archive based backends, allowing to store cheaply and access efficiently large amounts of infrequently used object data.